 David and Julie were so pleased with the mark, they decided to start designing business cards right away.
 We knew their new modern mark would look great on Moo’s Luxe Business Cards.
 This line offers Moo’s Quadplex Technology, which takes four layers of Mohawk superfine paper and sandwiches them together to create a thicker, more tactile card.
 With this process in mind, I got to work creating some choices using a bold red, which is now part of their new brand’s color palette.
 Here are a few of our favorites:

 Julie and David loved all of the options and said, “it was difficult making a decision because we liked them all.”
 In the end, they agreed on the same design, but with different colored backs.
 Here are their final cards:

 Julie and David were both thrilled with how their logo and business cards turned out.
 Hear it straight from them below:

 Wonderful Machine is a unique group of talented people.
 They took the time to understand who we are as a company and artists, delivered beautiful design based on strategy and brand development.
-The people at WM are easy to work with and have terrific insight to help us achieve our goals.
-They took a process that could potentially be difficult and made it painless.
-I can't wait to see what Wonderful Machine has next for us!
+I can’t wait to see what Wonderful Machine has next for us!